Amr-Khaled-Ahmed/CyberSec-Toolkit/README.md

-⚠ **Warning**: This repository contains tools for educational and authorized security testing purposes only..
+⚠ **Warning**: This repository contains tools for educational and authorized security testing purposes only.